hippiehunter/dblbook/src/organization/projects.md

 ```

 ### Adding projects to a solution file
 Once you have a solution file, you can add projects to it using the `dotnet sln add` command.
-This command adds the specified project to the solution file.
-In order to use `dotnet sln add` you will need to make sure that your project file has explicitly specified its project type.
-This is going to feel a little bit like boiler plate and it is, but doing things this way will ensure you know every part of your build system and will make it easier to maintain in the long run.
-You can check to see if you already have the required project type guid by opening your project file and looking for something like the following structure:
+First, you will need to make sure your project file has explicitly specified its project type.
+This is going to feel a little bit like boilerplate, and it is, but doing things this way will ensure you know every part of your build system and will make it easier to maintain in the long run.
+You can check to see if you already have the required project type GUID by opening your project file and looking for something like the following structure:

 ```xml
 <Project>